LeandroEsteban/QFai/README.md

 </p>

-To see all the wireframes, due to the high number of images, go directly to the Wireframes Folder.
+To see all the wireframes, go directly to the [wireframes document](docs/wireframes.pdf).

 ## 2.5 Surface Plane